Free publishing admin

-Welcome to music publishing 101, we’ve been expecting you!
-The world of music publishing can be very complex for many and can seem like a daunting topic for artists.
-However, we are here to define music publishing in its simplest terms and help explain each aspect of it thoroughly.
+The world of music publishing can be very complex for many and can seem like a daunting topic for artists during their creative process.
+However, we are here to define it in its simplest terms and help explain each aspect of it thoroughly.

 In this article, we will touch on what a music publisher does, music publishing royalty rates, how to publish your own music (or self publishing music) and more.

-Be sure to stay tuned until the very end so you find out everything you need to know about all things publishing!
+Be sure to stay tuned until the very end so you find out everything you need to know about all things publishing music companies!

-First things first, let us address the elephant in the room.
+First things first, let us answer the question ‘what is publishing music?’
 Put simply, The word “publish” simply means to make a work public (i.e., performing or releasing a song as opposed to writing it in your notebook or diary).

 The term ‘publish’ is defined in copyright law as “distribution of copies of a work to the public by sale or other transfer of ownership, or by rental lease, or lending”.

 How does publishing work in the music industry, I hear you ask?
-Well, in relation to the information above, music publishing simply refers to the business of song copyrights.
+Well, in relation to the information above, it simply refers to the business of song copyrights.

 To further our understanding, let’s take a closer look at copyright within music publishing.